rabru/bigip-terraform-service-discovery/README.md

 - Auto Scale implementations
 - Dynamic IP assignments

-Therefore it is a good idea to get server deployment out of the Infrastructure as Code (IaC) definition.
+Therefore, it is a good idea to get server setup out of the Infrastructure as Code (IaC) definition.
+With AS3 Service Discovery, F5 enables dynamic server discovery in the declaration and enables an external definition of the pool members setup.
-To enable this, F5 integrate into the declarative AS3 deployment Service Discovery capability, which can discover dynamically server based on external data store.
-Therefore the server deployments can be maintained independent and dynamic, without interfering into the Code of the Infrastructure.
+Whis this integration, the server deployments can be maintained independent and dynamic, without interfering into the Code of the Infrastructure.
 [Here](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/discovery.html?highlight=service%20discovery)
 you can find the documentation of Service Discovery in AS3.